Shreehari-Acharya/go-learnings/goproc/README.md

-This `README.md` is designed to be clear, professional, and focused on the current JSON-only functionality of your tool.
-It highlights the GitHub-based installation method we discussed.

----

 # goproc

 `goproc` is a lightweight, high-performance CLI tool written in Go for monitoring system health on Linux.
 It parses kernel data from `/proc` and outputs detailed system statistics in a structured JSON format, making it perfect for automation, logging, or integration with other tools.